 Most of these tips seem obvious.
 We often become lax when we are used to preparing meals for ourselves.
 When cooking for guests, we need to adjust our behavior.
 Practice proper hygiene at all times and you don’t have any bad habits to break.

 Saliva is sterile when it remains within your mouth.
 However, everyone’s saliva contains its own microorganisms.
 Bacteria grows best in moist environments where the temperature of food is between 40–140°F (4–60°C), called the “danger zone.”
 It doubles every 20 minutes.
-Ten microorganisms on a piece of food in the danger zone multiplies to 640 after six hours, and multiplies to 2.5 million microorganisms.
+Ten microorganisms on a piece of food in the danger zone multiplies to 640 after two hours.
+At six hours it multiplies to 2.5 million microorganisms.

 The coronavirus pandemic has taught us all to be more conscious of hygiene.
 Don’t lower your standards in the kitchen.
 Continue to taste food responsibly before serving.